burakbayramli/kod/travdata/README.md

 }
 ```

-The user has to upload a file like the one above on a server
+The user has to upload a file like the one above to a server
-accessible from outside, Github works fine.
+accessible from outside (which will not cause the infamous CORS
+error).
+Github allows such access.

 The `center` is where the map will be centered, points are interesting
 points for your journey.
 Restaurants and campgrounds are